 Messrs.
-Guy Bernstein and Ms. Naamit Salomon were re-elected as directors at our 2017 annual general meeting of shareholders to serve as directors until our 2018 annual general meeting of shareholders.
-Mr. Avi Zakay was first elected at our 2017 annual general meeting of shareholders.
-Mr. Yehezkel Zeira decided not to stand for re-election and ceased to serve as a director as of February 2018.
+Guy Bernstein, Avi Zakay and Ms. Naamit Salomon were re-elected as directors at our 2018 annual general meeting of shareholders to serve as directors until our 2019 annual general meeting of shareholders.

-Mr. Sagi Schliesser is serving as an external director pursuant to the provisions of the Israeli Companies Law for an initial three-year term ending November 22, 2018.
-Mr. Ron Ettlinger is serving as an external director for a second three-year term ending February 27, 2021.
+Messrs.
+Sagi Schliesser and Ron Ettlinger are serving as external directors pursuant to the provisions of the Israeli Companies Law for their second three-year terms.